Skip to content

 OpenAI API pricingBatch emphasizes lower-cost asynchronous processing over a longer completion windowBatch belongs to deferred workloads, not interactive request paths

-OpenAI API pricingFlex processing explicitly trades lower price for slower response and occasional resource unavailabilityFlex is a queueing and reliability decision, not just a discount
+OpenAI API pricingFlex processing trades lower price for slower response and occasional resource unavailabilityFlex is a queueing and reliability decision, not just a discount

 Priority processingPriority is positioned around speed and reliability guarantees for faster production trafficPriority spend should be reserved for requests with real business-value sensitivity